-21 All Project alternatives rely on the implementation of short-term mitigation measures to address 22 the possibility of a capacity shortfall during the winters of 2021/2022 and 2022/2023.
-Short-term 23 mitigation measures include options such as maximizing the utilization of the currently available 24 capacity within the system by temporarily allowing lower station inlet pressures where existing 25 stations are capable; increased pressure monitoring; increased minimum pressure from 26 supplier; and minor station upgrades.
-While these measures are adequate to provide some 27 capacity margin in the winter of 2021/2022 and 2022/2023, they do not represent a viable long-28 term solution, and do not provide FEI with sufficient and reliable system capacity starting from 29 the winter of 2023/2024.
-A detailed description of FEI's mitigation measures and their limitations is provided in Section 4.2 below.
-30
+All alternatives rely on the implementation of short-term mitigation measures to address the possibility of a capacity shortfall during the winters of 2021/2022 and 2022/2023.

+Short-term mitigation measures include options such as maximizing the utilization of the currently available capacity within the system by temporarily allowing lower station inlet pressures where existing stations are capable; increased pressure monitoring; minor station upgrades; and CNG injection to offset peak demand where feasible.

+27 While these measures are adequate to provide some capacity safety margin in the winter of 28 2021/2022 and 2022/2023, they do not represent a viable long-term solution, and do not provide 29 FEI with sufficient and reliable system capacity starting from the winter of 2023/2024.
+Local 30 measures such as operating stations at lowered inlet pressures provide limited benefit to the system outside their immediate area and do not address the continued decline in system 31 32 pressures that a pipeline upgrade would address.
+While CNG injection could also mitigate short-33 term capacity needs in the region, this is not a viable long-term solution as the volumes of CNG 34 required to meet growing demand continue to increase each year with additional load growth, 35 and due to the significant cost to implement, operate and maintain a CNG supply.
+More 36 importantly, CNG injection is a far less reliable method to transport gas through B.C.'s Interior than a pipeline, due to reliance on a fleet of CNG trucks, which would need to operate on ruralhighways in adverse weather conditions.

-4.1.2 FEI Has Considered Multiple Alternatives to Address the Capacity Shortfall
+3 4.1.2 FEI Has Considered Multiple Alternatives to Address the Capacity 4 Shortfall

 In order to meet the Project's objectives, FEI identified and investigated five alternatives, including four pipeline installation options and an LNG (Liquefied Natural Gas) storage/peak shaving option.
-These alternatives include the following, described in detail in Section 4.3:
+These alternatives include the following, described in detail in Section 4.1.1:

-• Alternative 1 - ITS Upgrades to VER PEN 323

-- Alternative 2 Modified ITS Upgrades to VER PEN 323 - 2 Alternative 3 Extension of OLI PEN 406 - Alternative 4 508 mm North Loop from Savona - 4 Alternative 5 LNG Peaking Plant near Vernon
+- Alternative 1 ITS Upgrades to VER PEN 323 - Alternative 2 Modified ITS Upgrades to VER PEN 323 - Alternative 3 Extension of OLI PEN 406 - Alternative 4 508 mm North Loop from Savona - 12 Alternative 5 LNG Peaking Plant near Vernon

-5 FEI conducted a comprehensive evaluation of these five alternatives and concluded that 6 Alternatives 4 and 5 do not meet the primary project objectives and are not feasible to 7 implement within the timeframe required to meet capacity requirements.
-These alternatives 8 were therefore screened out early in the project development phase.
-The remaining three 9 feasible alternatives (Alternatives 1 through 3) were further analyzed and evaluated using the 10 evaluation criteria specified in Section 4.5.1.
-These criteria include improving operational 11 flexibility, minimizing impact to the environment and the public, as well as financial criteria.
+FEI conducted a comprehensive evaluation of these five alternatives and concluded that Alternatives 4 and 5 do not meet the primary project objectives and are not feasible to implement within the timeframe required to meet capacity requirements.
+These alternatives were therefore screened out early in the project development phase.
+The remaining three feasible alternatives (Alternatives 1 through 3) were further analyzed and evaluated using the evaluation criteria specified in Section 4.4.1.
+These criteria include improving operational flexibility, minimizing impact to the environment and the public, as well as financial criteria.

-12 The remainder of Section 4 describes FEI's alternatives analysis in more detail, including a 13 description of each of the alternatives, the screening of alternatives considered, and the 14 evaluation criteria and methodology used to analyze the three feasible alternatives.
-As 15 described below, Alternative 3 - Extension of OLI PEN 406 was selected as the preferred 16 solution that best meets the objectives of the OCU Project.
+The remainder of Section 4 describes FEI's alternatives analysis in more detail, including a description of each of the alternatives, the screening of alternatives considered, and the evaluation criteria and methodology used to analyze the three feasible alternatives.
+As described below, Alternative 3 - Extension of OLI PEN 406 was selected as the preferred solution that best meets the objectives of the OCU Project.